 Start a business - Buy your domain, setup your LLC or Corporation.
 Invest in a MLM you believe in.

-Invest in a loan at Lending Club or Prosper - Make the money work for you by funding a loan.
+Peer-to-peer lending - Make the money work for you by funding a loan.
 It only takes $25 to start.

 Invest in professional development - Take a course in a topic you have an interest.